 Key Findings, Challenges, and Needs (pdf, 21 KB)

 The Infrastructure Collaboration Strategy that emerged from SEMCOG’s 2011 and 2012 Collaboration Summits identified the need for a combined infrastructure project list that could be shared among all service providers in Southeast Michigan.

 As part of the region’s Transportation Improvement Program, SEMCOG already compiles information on federally-funded transportation projects planned through 2018.
 Taking this a step further, SEMCOG now also compiles a combined infrastructure project list that adds information on water, sewer, electric, and natural gas projects that are planned for the next three years.
 This information is solicited annually from all local governments, road agencies, and major utility companies in the region.
 The projects are compiled into a single, sortable list and distributed back to service providers, making them aware of other projects that are being planned within their service area.

 The purpose of the combined list is two-fold: (1) to help avoid project conflicts, and (2) to identify opportunities for collaboration among service providers that could result in reduced costs.

 The first combined list was distributed in early 2014.
-Updates to this list were solicited at the end of 2014 and a new combined list will be distributed in 2015.
+An updated list was distributed in January of 2015.